Polina Malinovskaya Stuns In A Black Cupped Corset Dress With A See-Through Top

 In the shots, Polina looked drop dead gorgeous as she rocked a black cupped corset dress.
 The outfit featured gold chain straps that showed off her toned arms and shoulders.
 It also boasted a sweetheart neckline to expose her ample cleavage.

-The corset top included sheer panels that allowed fans to see through to her flat tummy below. the thick, ruched skirt wrapped snugly around her curvy hips and petite waist.
+The corset top included sheer panels that allowed fans to see through to her flat tummy below.
+The thick, ruched skirt wrapped snugly around her curvy hips and petite waist.
 It stopped just above her knees and have fans a peek at her legs.

 She accessorized the style with a pair of black heeled boots and a matching leather jacket.
 She added a gold chain around her neck and a ring on her finger.